 The problem with Yoast SEO however is that it’s gradually become more and more bloated with features.
 There are so many tabs and options now that it’s just become mind bendingly confusing for a lot of people.

 Then there are all the adverts, promotions, popups and nags.
-And the endless relentless upgrades.
-This wouldn’t be so bad except most upgrades seem to be followed up rapidly by bug fixes, and fixes to things the upgrade just broke.
+And worse (particularly for those providing website support) the endless relentless upgrades!
+This wouldn’t be so bad except many upgrades are followed up rapidly by bug fixes, and fixes to things the upgrade just broke.

 Seriously, Team Yoast, take a break!
 Consolidate, optimize, fix everything.
 Then release an update.
 Then just please leave it alone for at least a few months before you ram in any more features.